marinednadude/NOAA-PMEL-OME_Extraction_Protocol_Sterivex_Centrifuge/NOAA-PMEL-OME_Extraction_Protocol_Sterivex_Centrifuge.md

 ### Quality Control

 A negative control (field blank or extraction blank) is included in every 24 set of extractions (i.e., 23 samples + NC).
-Samples and controls are quantified to verify DNA concentration.
-[NOAA-PMEL-OME-Qubit-Protocol pending].
+Samples and controls are quantified to verify DNA concentration using the [NOAA-PMEL-OME-Qubit-Quantification-Protocol-BeBOP](https://github.com/HanWeinrich/NOAA-PMEL-OME-Qubit-Quantification-Protocol-BeBOP/blob/main/NOAA-PMEL-OME-Qubit-Quantification-Protocol-BeBOP.md).
 Lastly, samples are PCR amplified alongside no template and positive controls.

 **Recommended (not required):** OME splits all DNA extracts into three aliquots: a working stock for immediate use at -20°C (~20-30 µl) in a 1.5 mL tube; a backup stock at -20°C in case the working stock is finished or contaminated (~30-40 μL) in a 1.5 mL tube; and an archival stock in a 1.5 mL gasketed cryotubes and frozen at -80°C indefinitely (~40 µl).
 All are stored in labeled cryoboxes.